gainskills/Kex-Zh-Blog/content/post/2018-12-27-aws-s3-bucket-creation.md

 2. botocore.errorfactory.BucketAlreadyExists: An error occurred (BucketAlreadyExists) when calling the CreateBucket operation: The requested bucket name is not available.
 The bucket namespace is shared by all users of the system.
 Please select a different name and try again.

-It’s weird because the bucket can be created by following code:
+It’s weird because the bucket can be created by the following code:

 ~~~Python
 !/usr/bin/python3